 - Pull the wheel towards you if you want the stern to come towards you

 Want to learn more?
 In the Offshore Sailing School Learn to Sail Course you learn to steer backwards using your sails alone, and again with a small outboard engine.
-In our Cruising Courses you learn how to properly steer a big cruising sailboat backwards when using your engine.
-This comes in handy when you want to back into a slip.
-So learn how to steer backwards the right way for total control.
+In Offshore Sailing School Cruising Courses you learn how to properly steer a big cruising sailboat backwards when using your engine.
+This comes in handy when you want to back into a slip with total control.

 How to Tow a Dinghy

 In this video Steve Colgate shows you how to safely tow a dinghy under sail or power.
 Here are some helpful hints: